CoDaS-Lab/self-teaching/self_teaching_notes.md

 self_teaching_posterior: $P(x) \propto \sum_{h'} \sum_y P(x|h) P(h'|x, y)$

-Right now the self-teaching posterior code uses $P(h'|x, y)$ at the end, but according to the equations this should be replaced with the prior $P(h')$ instead (or does this equation actually refer to the posterior based on the rest of the notation in the paper??).
+Right now the self-teaching posterior code uses $P(h'|x, y)$ at the end, but according to the equations this should be replaced with the prior $P(h')$ instead.
+Discussion with Scott resolved this, it should use the prior instead and when done so it shows that the beahviour of the self-teaching model acts like an active learner instead.

 In order to learn, the self-teacher uses their own self-teaching posterior to sample a feature $x^*$ to observe, as described in sample_self_teaching_posterior, where: